Tim Cook, Rupert Murdoch headline Trump's 1st state dinner guest list

 Treasury Secretary Steven Mnuchin and his wife, Louise Linton, were among the attendees.
 Linton, clad in a slinky silver Cavalli gown, told reporters she was excited for "everything French."

+Other Cabinet secretaries included Defense Secretary James Mattis and Homeland Security Secretary Kirstjen Nielsen, as well as national security adviser John Bolton and National Economic Council director Larry Kudlow.

+Cabinet secretaries not in attendance included embattled Environmental Protection Agency Administrator Scott Pruitt; Interior Secretary Ryan Zinke, who is under investigation by his department's inspector general regarding reassignment of senior executive staffers and his use of military and private aircraft; Housing and Urban Development Secretary Ben Carson, who recently faced criticism for spending; and Attorney General Jeff Sessions, who is a frequent subject of President Donald Trump's public frustration.
+Secretaries Alex Azar, Alexander Acosta, Rick Perry, Sonny Perdue and Betsy DeVos were also not in attendance.
+The White House did not comment on whether they had been invited to the intimate event.

-President Donald Trump and first lady Melania Trump greeted the Macrons at the front door of the White House as they arrived from nearby Blair House.
+Trump and first lady Melania Trump greeted the Macrons at the front door of the White House as they arrived from nearby Blair House.

 The first lady paid homage to France with a Chanel Haute Couture gown, hand-painted with silver and embroidered with crystals and sequins.